Last Updated on September 25, 2023 by kiezelamquiz

 Jackery engineers and manufacturers high-quality battery generators that are great for camping, hiking, and even backup power in a power outage.

 The Jackery Explorer 160 is their smallest battery-powered portable generator, but it still packs a punch.

 Jackery has outfitted the Explorer 160 with three convenient recharge options.

 You will get a carport charger, AC outlet, and a solar power outlet for use with your favorite compatible solar panel.

 This will allow you to easily charge up your power station before you head out and even while you are out in the wilderness.

 When it comes to outlets on this portable power station, you will get a few different ones to choose from.

 You will get 2 USB, 1 USB-C, and 1 110VAC AC outlet to power up the most common tools and electronics.

-Looking at recharge times, the Jackery 160 power station is going to give you quick recharge times so that you can get back to enjoying the great outdoors.
+Looking at recharge times, the Jackery 160 is going to give you quick recharge times so that you can get back to enjoying the great outdoors.

-With the AC adapter, you can have a recharged power station in as little as 5 hours.
+With the AC adapter, you can have a recharged battery pack in as little as 5 hours.